 The answer is simple.
 Due to its growing review regulations and tough action against spam and cloned apps, naturally fewer apps are getting approved these days.

 On closer inspection, the research threw up another insight.
 Another reason why Androids app are more in numbers than iOS.
 It is called porting an app.

 For those of you who are not familiar with the term, here’s some light on it.
 Porting an app means taking an app built for one platform and changing/building it to run on another platform.
 In simpler terms porting apps means going from one platform to another.
 So, porting is another practice that has contributed to decline of apps in App Store.
 The below graph says it all.

 Apps that were changed from iOS to Android is more than double compared to apps changed from Android to iOS.

-So, these are some of the factors that has been leaving iOS fall behind Android.
+So, these are some of the factors that has led iOS to fall behind Android.
 And Readers are advised not to arrive at a conclusion that iOS developers are not pushing enough apps into the store.
 As mentioned earlier, they do.
 It’s just that Apple’s App Store, by and large, diligently goes by its rule book.
-Though it has made some compromise in its regulations in past, it appears that it still religiously adheres to its mobile app clearance decree.
+Though it has made some compromise in its regulations in past, it appears that it still religiously adheres to its stringent mobile app clearance decree.

 While we see that Android is soaring high in terms for quantity, iOS on the other hand – as it claims – is focused more on quality.
 Whether iOS wants to race Android, or it wishes to go on in the same pace, is entirely up to itself.